 The Field Education Curriculum Committee is composed of full-time and adjunct Field Education Liaisons.
-The committee oversees and approves policy related to Field Education, consults with the appropriate curriculum committees, notifies and, if appropriate, seeks approval from the School Assembly of policy changes relevant to the curriculum.
+The committee oversees and approves policy related to Field Education, consults with the appropriate curriculum committees, notifies and if appropriate, seeks approval from, the School Assembly of policy changes relevant to the curriculum.

-B. Practicum Competencies and Practice Behaviors
+B. Practicum Competencies and Behavioral Indicators

 The responsibility for authoring and approval of modifications to field education learning objectives is shared between committees charged with overseeing curriculum and the Office of Field Education.
 Input for and approval of modifications must be gained from both prior to the implementation of the objectives.
-For the Office of Field Education, input and approval must be obtained by the Field Education Curriculum Committee.
+For the Office of Field Education, the Field Education Committee provides input and approval for any changes to practica.